kaburia/animal-poses4population/README.md

 This repository contains code intending to understand animal population dynamics based on the poses.
-Poses are assumed to be unique signatures for these animals and to do a census a challenge is to avoid counting one animal twice hence the need to be able to re-identify the particular animal<br>
+Poses are assumed to be unique signatures for these animals and to do a census, the challenge is to avoid counting one animal twice hence the need to be able to re-identify the particular animal<br>
 A Siamese Network with an LSTM head is proposed to solve this problem with a contrastive or triplet loss.<br>
 The [link](http://calvin-vision.net/bigstuff/tigdog/behaviorDiscovery2.0.tar.gz) to the dataset<br>